payne/slick-course/lessons/lessons.md

 * Slick 3 is the industry standard library for accessing relational databases in Scala
-* Unlike a lot of JVM database layers (such as Hibernate), it is *not* an ORM (Object Relational Mapper) ORM attempt to map in memory object graphs into tables (which are not a perfect match).
+* Unlike a lot of JVM database layers (such as Hibernate), it is *not* an ORM (Object Relational Mapper) ORMs attempt to map in memory object graphs into tables (which are not a perfect match).
     Slick treats the database relational model as a first class citizen and gives you tools to work wtih the relational model.
 * Allows explicit communication with the database: